The Black List’s Franklin Leonard Looks Ahead

-Of the 500 screenplays highlighted in seven lists–begun in 2005 with submissions from a cadre that’s grown to more than 300 industry executives–over 120 of them have gotten made and distributed, earned $11 billion worldwide at the box office, and won 20 Academy Awards from over 80 nominations, says founder Franklin Leonard, VP of creative affairs for Will Smith’s Overbrook Entertainment.
+Of the 500 screenplays highlighted in seven lists, over 120 have been made and distributed, earned $11 billion worldwide at the box office, and won 20 Academy Awards from over 80 nominations, says Black List founder Franklin Leonard, VP of creative affairs for Will Smith’s Overbrook Entertainment.
 Slumdog Millionaire, The King’s Speech, and Juno are a few that made past lists.
 This year’s topper is The Imitation Game, which has already been bought by Warner Bros. for Leonardo DiCaprio.

+Leonard started the list in 2005 by canvassing a small group of entertainment executives on their favorite unproduced scripts; over time the number of contributors has grown to 307.

 Next year, Leonard will continue expanding the list’s paid membership model.
-This past October, he launched a new service for $20 per month that offers film industry folks–from directors and studio heads to agent’s assistants–access to a “real time” Black List, as well as script suggestions based on member’s individual tastes, in the vein of Netflix recommending movies to subscribers based on previous rentals.
+This past October, he launched a new service for $20 per month that offers film industry folks–from directors and studio heads to agent’s assistants–access to a “real time” Black List, one that’s constantly evolving throughout the year as scripts are read and put forward.
+Members are also offered script suggestions based on their individual tastes, in the vein of Netflix recommending movies to subscribers based on previous rentals.
 Black List subscribers can tailor their searches by genre, dates, talent attachments, and production status.
-Soon, that membership will include a small screen component, where TV counterparts can weigh in on pilots in development, with film tastes affecting recommended TV scripts and vice versa.
+Soon, that membership will include a small-screen component, where TV counterparts can weigh in on pilots in development, with film tastes affecting recommended TV scripts and vice versa.
 And by the end of next year, Leonard hopes to have a similar section for favorite unproduced plays and musicals.

 Leonard is also expanding the website to create a community for working and aspiring screenwriters.
 He recently partnered with two screenwriting bloggers, Scott Myers and Xander Bennett, to provide deeper discussions of relevant topics and advice.
-There have even been talks about possible TV specials, networking events, and conferences, which are still a ways off.
+There have even been talks about possible TV specials, networking events, and conferences.

 “We’re open to doing anything as long as we remain focused our original mandate of spotlighting great creative work and creating commercial opportunities where previously there may have been none,” says Leonard.